The Discovery Park

 Le Marais aux Oiseaux wildlife rescue centre have two separate locations.
 One is an infirmary for sick or injured animals and a quarantine room.
 The other is for the storage and preparation of food.
 The centre has 13 re-adaptation aviaries and 2 aviaries devoted to re-education.
 They measure 12 and 22 metres in length respectively.
 The centre also comprises 25 special units to accommodate small mammals, mainly the West European Hedgehog.
 In total, the centre is geared to care 80 animals at any given time.

-Over 16,000 animals of more than 200 species, almost exclusively birds, have been recorded in the registers since 1982, over 1,967 of those during 2019.
-Of these numbers, 5 species represent almost one third of entries: the Barn Owl, the West European Hedgehog, the Eurasian Collared Dove, the Common Swift and the Common Kestrel.
+Over 18,000 animals of more than 210 species, almost exclusively birds, have been recorded in the registers since 1982, over 1,687 of those during 2020.
+Of these numbers, 5 species represent almost one third of entries: the West European Hedgehog, the Eurasian Collared Dove, the Barn Owl, the Common Swift and the Common Kestrel.

 Overall, there are four main reasons for admittance: